nasa/astrobee/tools/graph_bag/readme.md

 ## GraphBag
 Graph bag simulates localization using a saved bagfile.
 Rather than relying on rosbag play, it loads measurements directly and greatly decreases runtime.
 To accurately simulate measurement delays and drops, the LiveMeasurementSimulator class is provided along with a config file to provide delays and minimum spacing between measurements.
 Graph bag saves results to a new bag file that can be processed by the plot\_results\_main.py script into a pdf showing information such as poses estiamtes, velocity estimates, bias estiates, covariances, and more.

-## ImuBiasTester
-The imu bias tester provides a way to evaluate the accuracy of imu biases without having bias groundtruth.
-It works by relying on some sort of localization groundtruth instead.
-The bias tester integrates imu measurements but updates biases as localization estimates are provided.
-Thus, if the biases are perfectly estimated by the localizer, the integrated imu measurements should perfectly match localization groundtruth.

 ## BagImuFilterer
 The bag imu filterer enables the testing of imu filters written in c++.
 It parses a bag file and loads a c++ imu filter, then saves the filtered data to a new bag file.
 The filtered data can be plotted and analyzed by the imu\_analyzer script.